Finesse/Wired/README.md

 * No static facades, only explicit delivery using dependency injection.
 * Has a query builder.
 * Exceptions on errors.
-* Build on top of small modules which can be used separately (i.e.
+* Build on top of small modules which can be used separately (e.g.
   [query builder](https://github.com/FinesseRus/QueryScribe),
   [database connector](https://github.com/FinesseRus/MicroDB)).